Birth of a phenomenon

 Timeless class

 The show continues well beyond the catwalk.
-Fashion seeks more than one form of expression, and the Milanese are themselves ambassadors for the chic and elegance of the country's labels.
+Fashion seeks more than one form of expression, and Milanese often become ambassadors for the chic and elegance of the country's labels.
 Indeed, during the fashion shows, the whole of Milan gets caught up in the fashion game: bars, restaurants and clubs fill up with models nonchalantly displaying the most improbable outfits.
 The electric atmosphere smacks of glamour.
-Just take a stroll through the streets of Milan and you'll see.
-It's easy to see how the transition from the catwalk to the street is a natural one, and how Milanese people are willing to do whatever it takes to look their best.
+All it takes is a stroll through the streets of Milan to realize just how natural the transition from catwalk to street is.